GOTADMIN(1) General Commands Manual GOTADMIN(1)

 [-r repository-path]

 Display information about a repository.
-This includes some configuration settings from got.conf(5), and the number of objects stored in the repository, in packed or loose form, as well as the current on-disk size of these objects.
+This includes some configuration settings from got.conf(5), the object ID hashing algorithm, and the number of objects stored in the repository, in packed or loose form, as well as the current on-disk size of these objects.

 The options for gotadmin info are as follows: